sylvainbx/rust-book-fr/FRENCH/src/ch09-02-recoverable-errors-with-result.md

 valeur du type `Option<T>`</span>

 <!--
-This function returns `Option<char>` because it might find a character at this position, or there might be no character there.
+This function returns `Option<char>` because it’s possible that there is a character there, but it’s also possible that there isn’t.
 This code takes the `text` string slice argument and calls the `lines` method on it, which returns an iterator over the lines in the string.
 Because this function wants to examine the first line, it calls `next` on the iterator to get the first value from the iterator.
-If `text` is the empty string, this call to `next` will return `None`, and here we can use `?` to stop and return `None` from `last_char_of_first_line` if that is the case.
+If `text` is the empty string, this call to `next` will return `None`, in which case we use `?` to stop and return `None` from `last_char_of_first_line`.
 If `text` is not the empty string, `next` will return a `Some` value containing a string slice of the first line in `text`.
 -->

-Cette fonction retourne un type `Option<char>` car elle va peut-être trouver un caractère à cet endroit, ou alors il n'y aura pas de caractère là-bas.
+Cette fonction retourne un type `Option<char>` car il est possible qu'il y ait un caractère à cet endroit, mais il est aussi possible qu'il n'y soit pas.
 Ce code prends l'argument `texte` slice de chaîne de caractère et appelle sur elle la méthode `lines`, qui retourne un itérateur des lignes dans la chaîne.
 Comme cette fonction veut traiter la première ligne, elle appelle `next` sur l'itérateur afin d'obtenir la première valeur de cet itérateur.
-Si `texte` est une chaîne vide, cet appel à `next` va retourner `None`, et ici nous pouvons utiliser `?` pour arrêter le déroulement de la fonction et retourner `None` si c'est le cas.
+Si `texte` est une chaîne vide, cet appel à `next` va retourner `None`, et dans ce cas nous utilisons `?` pour arrêter le déroulement de la fonction et retourner `None`.
 Si `texte` n'est pas une chaîne vide, `next` va retourner une valeur de type `Some` contenant une slice de chaîne de caractères de la première ligne de `texte`.

 <!--
-The `?` extracts the string slice, and we can call `chars` on that string slice to get an iterator of the characters in this string slice.
-We’re interested in the last character in this first line, so we call `last` to return the last item in the iterator over the characters.
-This is an `Option` because the first line might be the empty string, if `text` starts with a blank line but has characters on other lines, as in `"\nhi"`.
+The `?` extracts the string slice, and we can call `chars` on that string slice to get an iterator of its characters.
+We’re interested in the last character in this first line, so we call `last` to return the last item in the iterator.
+This is an `Option` because it’s possible that the first line is the empty string, for example if `text` starts with a blank line but has characters on other lines, as in `"\nhi"`.
 However, if there is a last character on the first line, it will be returned in the `Some` variant.
-The `?` operator in the middle gives us a concise way to express this logic, and this function can be implemented in one line.
+The `?` operator in the middle gives us a concise way to express this logic, allowing us to implement the function in one line.
 If we couldn’t use the `?` operator on `Option`, we’d have to implement this logic using more method calls or a `match` expression.
 -->

-Le `?` extrait la slice de la chaîne de caractères, et nous pouvons ainsi appeller `chars` sur cette slice de chaîne de caractères afin d'obtenir un itérateur de caractères de cette slice de chaîne de caractères.
-Nous nous intéressons au dernier caractère de cette première ligne, donc nous appelons `last` pour retourner le dernier élément dans l'itérateur de caractères.
-C'est une `Option` car la première ligne peut être une chaîne de caractères vide, si `texte` commence par une ligne vide mais a des caractères sur les autres lignes, comme par exemple `"\nhi"`.
+Le `?` extrait la slice de la chaîne de caractères, et nous pouvons ainsi appeller `chars` sur cette slice de chaîne de caractères afin d'obtenir un itérateur de ses caractères.
+Nous nous intéressons au dernier caractère de cette première ligne, donc nous appelons `last` pour retourner le dernier élément dans l'itérateur.
+C'est une `Option` car il est possible que la première ligne soit une chaîne de caractères vide, par exemple si `texte` commence par une ligne vide mais a des caractères sur les autres lignes, comme par exemple `"\nhi"`.
 Cependant, si y a un caractère à la fin de la première ligne, il sera retourné dans la variante `Some`.
-L'opérateur `?` au millieu nous donne un moyen concret d'exprimer cette logique, et cette fonction peut être implémentée en une ligne.
+L'opérateur `?` au millieu nous donne un moyen concret d'exprimer cette logique, nous permettant d'implémenter la fonction en une ligne.
 Si nous n'aurions pas pu utiliser l'opérateur `?` sur `Option`, nous aurions dû implémenter cette logique en utilisant plus d'appels à des méthodes ou des expressions `match`.